A PE teacher is employed to run the Physical Education program for each class one hour a week.

 Rose Red Xavier Blue Lima Green Grady Yellow

-Students are allocated a House and siblings are kept together.
+Students are allocated a Colour House and siblings are kept together.

-The school also participates in Peninsula Gala Days for Primary classes, which includes Netball, Rugby League, Eagle Tag, Soccer, AFL and Cricket.
+The school also participates in Northern Beaches Gala Days for Primary classes, which include; Netball, Rugby League, Eagle Tag, Soccer, AFL, Cricket, Hockey, Tennis and Basketball.

-Cross Country is held mid year for children aged 8 years onward.
+Cross Country is also held annually as per swimming and athletics for children aged 8 years onward.

 All children Kindergarten to Year Six participate in a ten week Martial Arts program each year.